OSeMOSYS/otoole/docs/functionality.rst

 When performing any operation with ``otoole``, the user must supply a configuration file.
 This file specifies what ``sets``, ``parameters``, and ``results`` are in the model.
-The configuration file allows modellers to eaisly switch between OSeMOSYS versions that may have different structures.
+The configuration file allows modellers to easily switch between OSeMOSYS versions that may have different structures.

 ..
 TIP::